 If a customer adds phones or other phone devices to another phone jack, full line seizure no longer exists.
-Inform them to contact you if they want to add a phone or other device so that you can rewire for full line seizure by adding an RJ31X.
+Customers should be informed to contact their security provider if they want to add a phone or other device so that an installer can rewire for full line seizure by adding an RJ31X.

-Wiring the power transformer
+Wiring the Power Transformer

 Connect the power transformer to the two 9 VAC in terminals (4 and 5) on the panel.
 Do not plug in the transformer at this time.
-When applying power to the panel, connect the battery first, and then plug in the AC power transformer.
+When applying power to the panel; connect the battery first, and then plug in the AC power transformer.
 This sequence prevents a battery fault condition.